 Like our drop-dead looks, battery power fades over time.
-Each phone battery has a set number of cycles – that is, complete charges from 0 – 100% - until the battery starts to degrade.
+Each phone's battery has a set number of cycles – that is, complete charges from 0 – 100% - until the battery starts to degrade.
 The more you use your phone, the more you charge your battery and as such, the more its longevity is eaten into.

-There are one or two things you can do to look after the battery’s lifespan, though.
+There are one or two things you can do to look after your smartphone battery’s lifespan, though.
 While you won’t stop its efficiency decaying over time, you can give it a happy life as you go.
 Confusingly, batteries like to be neither fully charged nor allowed to run to 0%.
 According to ‘Tech Advisor’, keeping your phone charged somewhere between 20% and 90% is optimum.
-If you keep your phone charging once it reaches 100% - for example, leaving it on overnight – then the battery will actually start degrading.
+If you keep your phone charging once it reaches 100% - for example, leaving it on overnight – then the battery may actually start degrading.

 However, beyond that we look to the day-to-day battery drinking habits.
 Even if you have a healthy battery, you may still find yourself reaching for the charger before lunchtime.
 Why this might be depends on how you use your phone, and what’s going on in the background.